-A Sick Day for Amos McGee
+A Sick Day for Amos McGee by Philip C. Stead

 Amos McGee, a friendly zookeeper always found the time to visit his good friends in unique and compassionate ways.
 He would “run races with the tortoise (who never ever lost) … sit quietly with the penguin (who was very shy) … read stories to the owl (who was afraid of the dark).”
 One day, Amos wakes up with a cold and can’t make it into work.
 The animals return the favour by visiting him.
 Philip Stead and Erin E. Stead won the 2011 Caldecott Medal for this book.

-Macmillan Publisher A Sick Day for Amos McGee Teacher Guide
+- Macmillan Publisher: A Sick Day for Amos McGee Teacher Guide

-Reading is Fundamental: A Sick Day for Amos McGee Book Activities
+- Reading is Fundamental: A Sick Day for Amos McGee Book Activities

-Teaching Children Philosophy: Guidelines for Philosophical Discussion
+- Prindle Institute for Ethics: Guidelines for Philosophical Discussion

-The MailBox: A Sick Day for Amos McGee Reading Ideas
+A Sick Day for Amos McGee Videos

-Books by Philip C. Stead & Erin E. Stead
+Books by Books by Philip C. Stead & Erin E. Stead

 Disclosure: This post contains affiliate links.
 If you purchase anything through them, I will get a small referral fee and you will be supporting me and my blog at no extra cost to you, so thank you!
 You can find more information here.